Skip to Content

 Luxor

-Perhaps the most iconic and instantly recognizable component of the Las Vegas skyline, Luxor also offers some of the cheapest rooms in Las Vegas.
+Perhaps the most iconic and instantly recognizable component of the Las Vegas skyline, Luxor also offers some of the most affordable rooms in town.

-While my 5-night sampling of dates pegged Luxor at $188.80 per night, recently renovated baseline rooms in their pyramid can frequently be had for under $40 plus fees.
+While my 10-night sampling of dates pegged Luxor at $129.40 per night, baseline rooms in their pyramid can often be had for under $40 plus fees.

 Located on the south end of the Strip, Luxor is connected by both a free tram and an indoor walkway to Mandalay Bay and Excalibur.